 CONSISTENT, PREDICTABLE, AND IN-PERSON

-It seems to me that therapy, at least effective therapy, is a liminal space — we’ve intentionally come to a set-aside place, where we are neither here or there, in order to focus specifically on transition.
-It seems to me that meaningful liminal spaces simply can’t be created online.
+It seems to me that therapy — at least effective therapy — is a liminal space.
+We intentionally come to a set-aside place, where we are neither here nor there, in order to focus specifically on some sort of transition.
+Meaningful liminal spaces simply can’t be created online.

-Weekly in-person sessions aren’t what everyone wants.
-However, I can say with conviction that the clients I meet with, who are in counseling to address the concerns I focus on, have the best outcomes when they engage in consistent, predictable, in-person sessions.
+Weekly in-person sessions aren’t what everyone wants, and there are many therapists willing hold sessions online or with less frequency.
+However, for the clients I meet with who are seeking services for the concerns I focus on, I absolutely believe the best possible treatment outcomes will come from consistent, predictable, in-person sessions.